Food Services

 Dear William Penn School District Parent/Guardian:

+Thank you for your partnership and support.
+We look forward to a wonderful year ahead!
 To learn more about healthy school meals visit USDA Food and Nutrition Service or Aramark Student Nutrition.
 We hope that you and your child have a great year!
-Please feel free to call me at 610-534-4400 with any questions or comments.
+Please feel free to call me with any questions or comments.

 Food Service Director